Basohli (town)

-Basohli (formerly Vishwasthali) is a town near Kathua in Kathua district in the union territory of Jammu and Kashmir, India.
-It is situated on the right bank of River Ravi at an altitude of 1876 ft.
-It was founded by Raja Bhupat Pal sometime in 1635.
-It was known for the palaces which are now in ruins and miniatures paintings (Basohli school of Pahari painting).
-The Battle of Basoli was fought in this region.
+Basohli (formerly Vishwasthali) is the name of tehsil and town in Kathua district in the union territory of Jammu and Kashmir, India.
+It is situated on the right bank of the River Ravi, at an altitude of 1876 ft.
+The town was founded by Raja Bhupat Pal sometime in 1635.
+It was known for the palaces which are now in ruins and GI tagged Pahari miniatures paintings (the Basohli school of Pahari painting).

+Basohli is known for its unique 'Basohli Paintings'.
+In the late 17th century, Basohli emerged as a great centre of Pahari paintings.
+According to well known Dr. Herman Goltz, "Basohli painting are among the great achievements of Indians".
+Their central inspiration is Vashnavism, the themes have been taken from the epics and the Puranas.

+The different themes of the paintings are religious (Gita Govinda and Ramayana), secular, historical, contemporary and literary.
+Besides the paintings bring out extreme emotion combined with a lyrical sense of Basohli landscape.

+Basohli paintings are said to have been described as 'Poems in colours'.
+The paintings are marked by strikingly blazing colours bold lines, rich symbols and peculiar features giving an accumulative impact of highly sensuous environs.

 Geography

 Basohli is located at 32.50°N 75.82°E. It has an average elevation of 460 metres (1509 feet).
 Basohli is situated in the uneven lofty hills of Shiwaliks.
 It is situated in the right bank of Ravi river.
-Basohli's Thein dam has made it almost landlocked.
+Part of the Ranjit Sagar Dam falls in the area of Basholi.

 Demographics

 According to 2011 census, Basohli had a population of 5433.
 Males constituted 52.01% of the population and females 47.99%.
 Basohli had an average literacy rate of 77%, higher than the national average of 59.5%; with 57% of the males and 43% of females literate.
 12% of the population was under 6 years of age.